josh-collinsworth/joco-sveltekit/src/routes/blog/posts/never-use-px-for-font-size.md

 Ok, now let's talk about how `px` and `em`/`rem` vary even when we're _not_ dealing specifically with the `font-size` property.

-Developers commonly test by zooming the page in or out.
+Developers commonly test by zooming the page in or out, and I think that's where the misconception at the heart of this post comes from.
 When you zoom, everything gets scaled up (or down), and in that scenario, the choice of `px` or `em`/`rem` as your CSS unit doesn't generally matter.
 Both behave the same way, as far as zooming is concerned.
 And most developers priveleged with good eyesight probably won't realize there's more to it than that.
 However, the tricky thing is:

 <CalloutPlusQuote>